 The roles and responsibilities across the team are set out below:

-Contact Dr Elizabeth Alldred (SENCo) who has overall responsibility for all areas of Special Educational Needs, or Ms Sophie Watts (Deputy SENCo).
-The SENCo and Deputy SENCo work closely together to lead, manage and coordinate provision.
+Contact Sophie Watts (SENDCo) who has overall responsibility for all areas of Special Educational Needs, or Mrs Joanne Mumford (Deputy SENDCo).
+The SENDCo and Deputy SENDCo work closely together to lead, manage and coordinate provision.

-Mrs Mumford (Dyslexia and Speech and Language Specialist)who oversees the dyslexia testing in the school and provides speech and language support, offering advice and guidance for students, staff and parents.
-Dr Alldred, Mrs Ridyard and Mrs Mumford also organise the school’s Access Arrangements for public examinations.
+Mrs Mumford (Deputy SENDCo – Dyslexia and Speech and Language Specialist)who oversees the dyslexia testing in the school and provides speech and language support, offering advice and guidance for students, staff and parents.
+Mrs Watts, Mrs Ridyard and Mrs Mumford also organise the school’s Access Arrangements for public examinations.

 Contact Ms Louise Stradling (Literacy Coordinator) who organises additional literacy programmes.

-Contact Miss Kelly Knight (Numeracy Coordinator) who organises additional numeracy programmes.
+Contact Mrs Sam Rees (Numeracy Coordinator) who organises additional numeracy programmes.